poweron-pixel/source-pajak-balikpapan-online/_posts/2021-01-22-procrastination.md

 Two 250 word prompts.
 Whose existence was entirely unbeknownst to me.
 I tried—I really did—to wordsmith at 10 wpm with the hour I had left.
 I was saved by a miracle: my credit card got declined and I couldn't submit the two stinkers.

-If you're wondering about the rest of the essays went, keep in mind that Berkeley is notorious for [not really caring](https://talk.collegeconfidential.com/t/ucs-do-not-read-college-application-essays/1195014) about essays.
+If you're wondering about how the rest of the essays went, keep in mind that Berkeley is notorious for [not really caring](https://talk.collegeconfidential.com/t/ucs-do-not-read-college-application-essays/1195014) about essays.
 Thank the Lord!

 #### Problem